AnnaDK/Cook-Book/README.md

 - Create a website that allows users to store and easily access cooking recipes.
 - Create a representation of each recipe with different fields: recipe image, name of recipe, category, ingredients, instruction, link to the source where the recipe was found.
-- Create forms to allow users to add, edit and delete recipes.
+- Create forms to allow users to add, edit, and delete recipes.
 - Provide results in a manner that is visually appealing and user friendly.
 - Create a search by a category of recipes.